Who We Are

 In 2000, the first version of CaliforniaColleges.edu was released, supported by the “student friendly services” budget line item (6100-172-0001).

-In 2013, CCGI took over management of CaliforniaColleges.edu, which was primarily an informational website at the time.
-Since then, CaliforniaColleges.edu has been iterated to meet the needs of students, educators, and parents by providing a robust college and career planning tool/data infrastructure that is driven by the unique and specific requirements of the State of California.
+In 2013, Tessa Carmen De Roy founded CCGI, envisioning a statewide solution for college and career knowledge development after over a decade working to promote college access and success for first-generation, college-bound students in Los Angeles County.
+Under her leadership, CCGI took over management of CaliforniaColleges.edu, which was primarily an informational website at the time, and developed a suite of tools and resources based on students’ own transcript data.
+Since then, CaliforniaColleges.edu has been iterated to meet the needs of students, educators, and parents/guardians by providing robust college and career planning and a data infrastructure driven by the unique and specific requirements of the state of California.

 CollegeNext California: Regional Partnerships to Increase College Success and Career Readiness